bradleybossard/contextfree/README.md

 Reviving some old code originally written by Aza Raskin.
 Modernizing it for the frontend era.

-- [ ] Move CFDG grammers from index.html to JSON format
+- [ ] Add pdiff tests for the renderer
-- [ ] Refactor javascript to remove textarea element manipulation from library
+- [ ] Add some control for recursion stack depth
-- [ ] Rewrite for loops using functions
+- [ ] Write SVG renderer

 To release

 - Make changes
 - Edit package.json version appropriately - Major version for API breaking changes, minor for new features, minor minor for bug fixes.
-- git add "*"
+- git add -A
 - git commit -m "Commit message"
 - git tag <package.json version number>
 - git push